Sanjay-Balam/Manim-Animations/README.md

-# Manimations: LLM-Powered Manim Script Generator
+# Manimations: Generate Math 2D-Animation Videos with single prompt

 This project allows you to generate advanced [Manim](https://www.manim.community/) animation scripts using natural language prompts, powered by the Gemini LLM API.